phantran/moco/README.md

 `mvn install`

-While developing MoCo, a quick installation to test MoCo in your local repository can be done with:
+While developing MoCo, a quick installation without testing and generating descriptor to test MoCo in your local repository can be done with:

 ` mvn install -Ddescriptor.skip -Dtest.skip`